williavs/claude-code-work/apps/blessed-monitor/README.md

 # Claude Monitor - Blessed CLI

-A terminal-based monitoring application built with blessed for real-time event visualization.
+A terminal-based monitoring application built with blessed for real-time event visualization and tmux session management.

 ## Features